-City staff continues to be satisfied with the services that it has received from the Department of Animal Services during the past two contract periods.
+City staff continues to be satisfied with the services that it has received from the County Department of Animal Services during the past three contract periods.
 Service complaints from City of San Diego residents are rare and are handled effectively.
-Net costs for services have steadily increased but are well-documented and consistent with reasonable and expected revenues and operational expenses.
+Net costs for services have steadily increased, but are well-documented and consistent, with reasonable and expected revenues and operational expenses.
 Policies and practices are in keeping with long-term performance goals and objectives established by both the City and County.
-The agreement with the Department of Animal Services is consistent with the City's goal of maximizing resources though the most effective delivery of services.
-City staff will continue to work with the County to insure contract expenses are controlled and service metrics are met.
+The agreement with the County of San Diego for comprehensive animal care and control is consistent with the City's goal of maximizing resources though the most effective delivery of services.

+FISCAL CONSIDERATIONS:

-FISCAL CONSIDERATIONS: The City's Fiscal Year 2009 Budget includes \$6,945,000 appropriated in the Police Department for payment of the animal services contract.
-The contract amount estimated for Fiscal Year 2009 is \$6,932,600.
-This net cost is based on a fixed gross cost of \$8,401,400, less forecasted revenues of \$1,525,800, and spay/neuter program financing of \$57,000.
+The City's Fiscal Year 2014 Budget includes \$8,455,000 appropriated in the Police Department for payment of the animal services contract.
+The contract amount estimated for Fiscal Year 2014 is \$8,453,368.
+This net cost is based on a fixed gross cost of \$10,028,368, less forecasted revenues of \$1,635,000, and spay/neuter program financing of \$60,000.
+The net cost is estimated and will be adjusted for actual revenues at the close of the fiscal year.
+The balance of budgeted funds will be used for supplemental marketing efforts by the City to encourage responsible animal ownership (including rabies vaccination, licensing, adoption, and pet population control) or to offset any revenue deficits.